 - 2 tablespoon olive oil divided

 - 3 cloves garlic minced

 - 1 24 ounce jar tomato sauce

 - 2 cups salsa I used medium

 - 2 cups elbow macaroni uncooked

 - Add 1 tablespoon of olive oil to the same pan.
-Toss in the green pepper and onion and saute for 3-4 minutes, or until tender.
+Add in the bell pepper and onion and saute for 3-4 minutes, or until tender.

-- Add beef back to the pan and stir in black beans, corn, pasta sauce, taco sauce, salsa, pasta and water.
+- Add beef back to the pan and stir in black beans, corn, pasta sauce, salsa, pasta and beef broth.
 Bring to a boil; cover, reduce heat and simmer until pasta is cooked through, about 10-15 minutes.

-- Serve immediately with avocado, cilantro and tomato on top.
+- Serve immediately with fresh chopped cilantro on top if desired.